 A cautionary story

-But mixing own family lifestyles with large-logo deals may be an intricate commercial enterprise.
+But mixing one’s own family lifestyle with large-logo deals may be an intricate commercial enterprise.
 Pictures and tales of children are at the core of mommy blogging.
 Most kids are too young to consent to have their photos used to generate a following or promote products, prompting debate around kids’ rights over their “digital footprint.”

 Heather Armstrong, a popular early adopter of mommy running a blog who has been writing for 15 years, experienced a stark reminder of how her backed posts affected her youngsters.

 “They desired us to do outings within the automobile and go places and play word games in the automobile, and my kids hated it,” Armstrong stated via Skype from her Salt Lake City, Utah, home.
-One strives after another at the video that might please the sponsor, and her four-year-vintage daughter commenced pleading along with her to prevent.
+One strives after another at the video that might please the sponsor, and her four-year-vintage daughter commenced pleading with her to prevent.

 “She appeared up at me as we’re moving into the car, and she or he had tears just pooling in her eyes, and he or she’s like, ‘Please, Mom, do not make me do this!'”